biomurph/HeartBone/README.md

 ## Keyboard Commands

-When you start the Heart Bone software and connect you will see a window that looks liek this
+When you start the Heart Bone software and connect you will see a window that looks like this

 ![SketchScreenShot](images/SketchScreenShot.png)

 Almost all of the keyboard commands are shown, but hey, we're still in beta..
-The program window contains information about gifs stored on the Heart Bone, and givs stored on the computer.
+The program window contains information about gifs stored on the Heart Bone, and gifs stored on the computer.
 The image on the upper left is of a gif stored on the computer.
 You can scroll all the gifs stored on the computer by using the UP and DOWN keys.
 Use the following keys to control the Heart Bone.

 ### p
 *	Press 'p' to animate the gif in the upper left